Hell is Us: Designed Different (Review)

 Progression Systems

-The progression systems of Hell is Us are divided into two different parts, there is the underpinning mysteries and investigations, the way in which you explore collect items and complete good deeds that reward you in turn.
-Then there is the side of progression that is very familiar, you'll be upgrading different weapons assigning them a particular damage type, along with levelling up its rarity making it do more damage.
-You will also get different abilities that tied to the combat we mentioned earlier.
-These come in the form of glyphs, abilities for your weapons and modules that upgrade your drone.
-I found that the overall variety of these different abilities was good, but I felt the reason of motivation to mix and match or try new abilities never really hit me.
-It felt like there were options, but it was a one hammer fits all kind of situation where not matter what types of glyphs you're using you never really did feel at a strong disadvantage, where you would have to brainstorm or change your playstyle.
+The progression systems of Hell is Us are divided into two parts: the underpinning mysteries and investigations, and the way you explore, collect items, and complete good deeds that reward you in turn.
+Then there is the side of progression that is very familiar: you'll be upgrading different weapons, assigning them a particular damage type, and levelling up their rarity to make them do more damage.
+You will also get different abilities that are tied to the combat we mentioned earlier.
+These come in the form of glyphs, abilities for your weapons, and modules that upgrade your drone.
+The overall variety of these abilities was good, but the motivation to mix and match or try new ones never hit home.
+There were options, but it was a one-hammer fits all kind of situation where no matter what types of glyphs you're using, you never really felt at a strong disadvantage, where you would have to brainstorm or change your playstyle.However, the way that you progress through both main and side quests, and along with these side objectives, called good deeds, where you help other NPCs.
+This method of progression does feel rewarding and satisfying.
+It makes side exploration and paying attention to the random NPCs you communicate with in each environment feel interactive and worth listening to.
+Not to mention that some of these good deeds can fail, resulting in negative outcomes if they aren't completed promptly.
+When I failed a few of these, I genuinely felt bad, like I had failed, too.
+This aspect will make replaying the game worthwhile.
+There is satisfaction in seeing these stories of these different characters you help as you progress, but there are also in-game progression rewards, which tie back to the weapons and glyphs I mentioned earlier.

 Visuals and Sound